Returning Student Housing Selection

 During the housing selection process, the Office of Residence Life provides students with a number of ways to find roommates if you are having trouble finding a group to live with, or filling your group.

-Starting in early February, the roommate board will be available at the Office of Residence Life.
+The roommate board is available now at the Office of Residence Life.
 Students can post something on that board indicating what kind of housing they are looking for and/or how many people they are looking for.
 Posts also include contact information so students can connect with each other and form groups.

 In addition, we encourage you to use your building/area Kodiak classroom to post and see if you can locate other students in your building who also need roommates.